emotion-js/emotion/docs/install.md

 # Vanilla

 If you're not using React, you can use vanilla Emotion from the `emotion` package.
-Most of the documentation here focuses on the React-specific version of Emotion but most of the concepts in the React-specific verion also apply to vanilla Emotion.
+Most of the documentation here focuses on the React-specific version of Emotion but most of the concepts in the React-specific version also apply to vanilla Emotion.

 ```bash
 yarn add emotion